 The immediate vendor mistake would be treating the restructuring as a compliance story that belongs only to general counsel.
 The affected workflows sit inside the systems institutions buy and renew:

-Continue reading with a paid subscription to Higher Education Executive Intelligence
+Continue reading with an Essential subscription to Higher Education Executive Intelligence